BSE on MoS2: solvers

 You may need open an interactive session to run ypp.
 In this case remember to load the executables and pay attention to any run requirements.

 You should obtain an output file ending in *_E_sorted.
-Open it:
+Open it and inspect the data.

 [...]